Taft In The Community

 Ralph Waldo Emerson School 58

-Since 2011, Taft has contributed and pledged more than $1.4 million to Ralph Waldo Emerson School 58.
-With employee donations through the firm’s United Way of Central Indiana campaign, Taft supports an after school program and additional learning opportunities to support academic achievement.
+Since 2011, Taft has contributed and pledged more than $1.8 million to Ralph Waldo Emerson School 58.
+With employee donations through Shepherd Community Center, Taft supports an after-school program and additional learning opportunities to support academic achievement.
 Taft employees are also involved with the students through tutoring, mentoring, and volunteering their time and talents.
-In addition, Taft sponsors life-changing microgrants through the Centers for Working Families (CWF) and pledges support to the Breaking Barriers Grant Program to help put Central Indiana’s most vulnerable neighbors on the path to financial stability.
+Taft also supports the needs of School 58 families by providing compassionate care assistance.
+This support includes community outreach programs and training for the parents of School 58 students to support employment.

 Special Olympics Indiana